What is Reality from a Christian Perspective?

 At the heart of Christian thought lies the concept of sin.
 It is an understanding of reality that has far-reaching implications for how believers perceive the world around them.
 The founding of sin’s entry into the world is in the Biblical narrative of Adam and Eveโs disobedience in the Garden of Eden.

 Their rebellion against God’s command resulted in a broken relationship between humankind and God.
 The consequence of this disobedience reverberates through human history.
-Consequently, introducing suffering and toil.
+Consequently, it introduces suffering and toil.
 The narrative paints a vivid portrait of the human condition marked by a propensity towards moral imperfection.

 In this Christian perspective, sin is an experiential reality.
 It is a shadow that lingers over the human experience.
 The effects of sin cause brokenness and separation from the divine.
 Sin widens the chasm between human aspirations for goodness and the failure to achieve it.